Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 $danger: #ff4136;
 ```

-Later on, these variables are set in Boosted's `$theme-colors` map:
+Later on, these variables are set in OUDS Web's `$theme-colors` map:

 ```scss
 $theme-colors: (